 Is Shatter the Future of Marijuana?

 While the history of marijuana shatter is short, the popular concentrate’s future already looks bright.
-Since shatter cannabis was introduced to the market, enthusiasm for marijuana concentrates has not slowed.
+Since shatter cannabis/marijuana was introduced to the market, enthusiasm for marijuana concentrates has not slowed.

 Because of shatter’s high potency, it appeals to registered medical marijuana patients using cannabis for therapeutic purposes.
 Recreational concentrate users that enjoy shatter are often looking for more THC than offered by marijuana flower.
 Shatter also entices flavor connoisseurs who enjoy tasting cannabis’ terpene profiles.

 Dabs like shatter are, by far, one of the most popular trends in the marijuana world right now.
 They are increasingly taking up space in dispensaries and have gotten to the point that they’re featured on local evening news reports.

 As medical and recreational marijuana legalization reaches for more states and enthusiasm for shatter MMJ grows, companies have started to focus even more on improving extraction technologies.
 This has already led to the development of new methodologies that ensure safer and higher quality cannabis concentrates.